1. Chapter One

-Mark grinned.
+Mark grinned, a grin so wide, it threatened to cut her weathered face in half.
 "Well, it seems I'm going to have to tweak my lesson plans then.
 Don't worry about the Academy.
 Your only 11.
 Seven years will be plenty of time to get you ready for what you will face.
 Also, the Air Force is gonna require a lot more intellectual knowledge then the other branches.
 Hmmm...maybe we should move the fighting and endurance training in the evening and do the informational part in the morning... "

 "Shouldn't we finish our chores?
 The horses need to be tended as well..." she trailed off slightly amused.

 Buffy let out out a soft laugh as the turned and continued shoveling.

 Not long after, in addition to physical instruction, began informational studies as well.
 Mark was surprised at how much information Buffy could take in and memorize.
 She took everything in like a sponge.

 He loved teaching her, passing on his knowledge off to a protégé.
 He loved the way she craved being taught new things.
 But with that love brought worry as well.

 The though of her in actual combat scared him.
 Questions repeated in his mind.
 Question no one should have to ask.'Will she be wounded?
 What type of thing will she have to do?
 Will she be killed?'

 He stopped.
 He shouldn't worry.He shook his, attempting to clear his nagging thoughts.
 It was Buffy he was thinking about.
 She could handle anything.

 A lone figure entered an fairly empty hallway leading up to the most important man in the surrounding area.